Maryland Solar – Everything You Need to Know

 Maryland is a rising star in the world of renewable energy.
 The state’s legislators have taken a proactive role in ensuring that residents have multiple financial incentives to go green, as well as to encourage utility companies to become more earth friendly as well.

 The state has stronger policies than most in tax incentives, net metering, and the solar carve-out, and makes frequent amendments to its policies in order to keep up-to-date on renewable energy goals.

-Due to Maryland’s high traditional electric power rates, going solar can offer residents significant savings over their current bills, as well as future costs as energy prices are rising there at an alarming rate.
-And with 182 companies working in the industry within the state, finding a reliable installer shouldn’t be a problem.
+Due to Maryland’s high power rates, going solar can offer residents significant savings over their current bills, as well as future costs as energy prices are rising at a steady clip.